primeval-io/aspecio/README.md

 That's all!
 Now any aspect woven will be notified with the calls of methods `hello()` or `goodbye()` and may interact by returning other values, throwing exceptions, catching exceptions, accessing the arguments of each call (or just some) or even update the arguments before the call takes place.

-Also, because `"i.l.a.e.a.c.CountingAspect.class"` is `required` by `HelloGoodbyeImpl`, the service will **not** be visible until a service providing Aspect `"i.l.a.e.a.c.CountingAspect.class"` is available.
-All the kinds of OSGi dynamism can happen here: the aspect can be registered after a service requiring it or later.
+Also, because `"i.p.a.e.a.c.CountingAspect.class"` is `required` by `HelloGoodbyeImpl`, the service will **not** be visible until a service providing Aspect `"i.l.a.e.a.c.CountingAspect.class"` is available.
+All the kinds of OSGi dynamics can happen here: the aspect can be registered after a service requiring it or later.

-Having `"i.l.a.e.a.a.AnotherOptionalAspect.class"` as an optional aspect will not prevent Aspecio's proxy of `HelloGoodbyeImpl` of being registered even in case `"i.l.a.e.a.a.AnotherOptionalAspect.class"` is missing ; however if it becomes available during `HelloGoodbyImpl`'s lifetime, it will start intercepting its methods as well.
+Having `"i.p.a.e.a.a.AnotherOptionalAspect.class"` as an optional aspect will not prevent Aspecio's proxy of `HelloGoodbyeImpl` of being registered even in case `"i.l.a.e.a.a.AnotherOptionalAspect.class"` is missing ; however if it becomes available during `HelloGoodbyImpl`'s lifetime, it will start intercepting its methods as well.